mikegoltsman/documentation/content/nginx-one/how-to/config-sync-groups/add-file-csg.md

 Before you add files in your configuration, ensure:

 - You have access to the NGINX One Console.
-- NGINX instances are properly registered with NGINX One Console
+- Config Sync Groups are properly registered with NGINX One Console

 ## Important considerations

-If your instance is a member of a Config Sync Group, changes that you make may be synchronized to other instances in that group.
+This page applies when you want to add a file to a Config Sync Group.
+Any changes you make here apply to all [Instances]({{< relref "/nginx-one/glossary.md" >}}) of that Config Sync Group.
-For more information, see how you can [Manage Config Sync Groups]({{< relref "/nginx-one/how-to/config-sync-groups/manage-config-sync-groups.md" >}}).

 ## Add a file

-You can use the NGINX One Console to add a file to a specific instance.
+You can use the NGINX One Console to add a file to a specific Config Sync Group.
 To do so:

-1. Select the instance to manage.
+1. Select the Config Sync Group to manage.
 1. Select the **Configuration** tab.

    {{< tip >}}